 Reporting of harms from treatment in the included studies was sparse.
 Most did not report information about harms.
 In general, the adverse events related to PAP treatment were likely short-lived and could be alleviated by discontinuing treatment with PAP or by supplementing PAP with additional interventions.
 Common adverse events included oral or nasal dryness, eye or skin irritation, and rash.
 Common adverse effects from MADs included oral or nasal dryness, excessive salivation, and jaw discomfort.
 No included study reported on psychosocial harms of treatment, such as disruption of partner sleeping (e.g., because of the noise of PAP).
 Such adverse effects may limit patient adherence to treatment.
-A wide range (from 30% to 85%) of adherence to usage recommendations for PAP has been reported.245 An SR for AHRQ's Effective Healthcare Program reported that cohort studies with multivariable analyses for predictors of nonadherence show that 14 to 32 percent of patients discontinue treatment with PAP over 4 years and patients use PAP for an average of 5 hours per night; data on adherence to treatment with MADs were too limited to provide adherence rates.48 This review also found that the AHI and the ESS are independent predictors of PAP adherence.48 A recent Cochrane SR of 33 studies (2,047 participants) found low- to moderate-quality evidence that three types of interventions can increase PAP usage in PAP-naive participants with moderate to severe OSAS.245 These included supportive interventions that encourage persons to continue to use PAP machines, short-term educational interventions, and behavioral therapy.
+However, a recent review of the effect of treatment for OSA reported several studies in which partners of patients treated with PAP indicated better quality of sleep and reduced sleep disturbance.242 Å wide range (from 30% to 85%) of adherence to usage recommendations for PAP has been reported.243 An SR for AHRQ's Effective Healthcare Program reported that cohort studies with multivariable analyses for predictors of nonadherence show that 14 to 32 percent of patients discontinue treatment with PAP over 4 years and patients use PAP for an average of 5 hours per night; data on adherence to treatment with MADs were too limited to provide adherence rates.47 This review also found that the AHI and the ESS are independent predictors of PAP adherence.47 A recent Cochrane SR of 33 studies (2.047 participants) found low- to moderate-quality evidence that three types of interventions can increase PAP usage in PAP-naive participants with moderate to severe OSAS.
+243 These included supportive interventions that encourage persons to continue to use PAP machines, short-term educational interventions, and behavioral therapy.
 However, they noted that trials did not assess persons who have struggled to adhere to treatment, and the impact of improved PAP usage on daytime sleepiness, QOL, and long-term CV risks remains unclear.